boite/droid-module-nginx/README.md

 1. One virtual host configuration template is used as the basis for all of the virtual hosts.
-2. Each of the virtual hosts is configured for HTTPS and with client certificates for (optional) authentication.

 ## Information required by the module